linusruth/transferometer/README.md

 Transferometer
 ======
-Data transfer accounting package for [LEDE](https://lede-project.org/).
+Data transfer accounting package for [OpenWrt](https://openwrt.org/).

 ## Requirements
-* LEDE 17.01.x
+* OpenWrt/LEDE 17.01.x

-Note: This software depends on the *script-arp* functionality in [Dnsmasq 2.76](http://www.thekelleys.org.uk/dnsmasq/CHANGELOG), included in LEDE 17.01.x.
-OpenWRT 15.05.x includes Dnsmasq 2.73, which does not provide *script-arp*.
-Future versions of OpenWRT will likely be compatibile with Transferometer, provided they include an updated Dnsmasq package.
+Note: This software depends on the *script-arp* feature of [Dnsmasq 2.76](http://www.thekelleys.org.uk/dnsmasq/CHANGELOG) and later.
+OpenWrt/LEDE 17.01.x meets this requirement, while OpenWrt 15.05.x does not.

 ## Usage
 To be determined.
 (Transferometer is a work in progress.)